The Battle for Saipan

 The Aftermath of the Battle of Saipan

-The loss of life during the Battle of Saipan was tremendous.
+The loss of life during the battle for Saipan was tremendous.
 Approximately 3,426 of the 67,451 U.S. troops who participated in the battle were killed or reported missing in action.
 Four times this number were confirmed wounded.
 Japanese losses were far greater.
 Of the approximately 31,629 Japanese troops who participated in the battle, 29,500 were lost (Rottman 2004b).
 Japanese sources, however, estimated the total number killed on Saipan to be well over 40,000 (Bulgrin 2005).
-Additionally, 14,560 civilians were placed in internment camps (including 1,173 Koreans) and it is estimated that 22,000 civilians committed suicide (including Japanese, Koreans and native islanders) (Willmott 1999:147).
+Additionally, 14,560 civilians were placed in internment camps (including 1,173 Koreans) and it is estimated that 22,000 civilians committed suicide (mostly Japanese) (Willmott 1999:147).
 Civilians on Saipan were afraid of being imprisoned and tortured by the U.S., thus a vast number committed suicide, some with children in hand.
+Finally, 933 Chamorro and Carolinian people were killed in the crossfire as non-combatants in a battle not of their making.

 The long-fought and costly victory at Saipan, the fiercest of the three major battles in the Marianas, was politically and militarily decisive.
 U.S. successes in the opening two weeks of the battle induced Japanese Emperor Hirohito to attempt a diplomatic end to the war.
 When news of Saipan’s fall reached Japan, political pressure forced Prime Minister, War Minister, and Chief of Army General Staff Tojo Hideki and his cabinet, as well as navy officials, to resign (Rottman 2004a).